 General lab assistants help the lab technicians to prepare experiments, collect specimens, maintain the lab equipment, sanitize the lab, and so on.

-Take a look at some of the common lab assistant duties in the following infographic:
+Take a look at some of the common lab assistant duties:

 Salary of a Lab Assistant